Costas is head of Gilbert + Tobin’s Corporate Advisory group.

 - Vocus Communications on its novel and Court contested $1.2 billion merger of equals with Amcom Limited, the first Australian merger scheme to succeed in the face of a 20% blocking stake.

-- The Legal 500 lists Costas as a leading individual in Corporate/M&A.
+Costas is ranked as a leading individual in the Corporate/M&A category.

 Costas is recognised as Highly Regarded in the Capital Markets: Equity and Corporate/M&A categories.

 "A truly exceptional corporate lawyer" who ensures that his clients' "strategically important and high-value transactions are in the right hands"

 “An excellent practitioner and a good person" who possesses “incredible experience, sound judgement, responsiveness, commercial awareness, and ability to communicate and explain complex issues to the board and management."